Slaughterbots are here.

 Mar 2021

-First documented use of a lethal autonomous weapon
+First documented use of an autonomous weapons system

 Jun 2021